 Integrated communications call for WebRTC

 In order to address these concerns, companies will have to adopt a solution that integrates disparate communications and collaboration systems that have previously supported mobility features while also easily establishing collaboration between separate departments and branches in an affordable and efficient way.
-One solution that NetSapiens is beginning to introduce is WebRTC.
+One solution that netsapiens has introduced is WebRTC.